kilo-io/adjacency/README.md

 go build
 ```

-## usage
+## Usage
-Start this service on all nodes with
+Start this service on __one__  nodes with
 ```bash
 adjacency_service --listen-address "example.com:3000" --srv "_service._tcp.exmaple.com
 ```
-Keep in mind, that the _listen-address_ should be diffrent for all nodes and the _srv_ needs to resolve to all the urls of the nodes.
+Do this for all nodes.
+Keep in mind, that the _listen-address_ should be different for all nodes and the _srv_ needs to resolve to all the urls of the nodes.

 To get the adjancency matrix use curl e.g.
 ```bash